cuddlefish-app/cuddlefish/hasura/README.md

 Public access is available and is given the role `anonymous`.

+TODO:

+- update schema to support people responding via email.
+What does this imply for the `users` and `user_sessions` tables?

 ## Development

 Run `docker compose up` or `docker compose --file docker-compose.macos.yaml up`.
 It will run hasura and postgres locally with persistence across runs.
 Note that the api server must be up and running before you can run the `docker compose up` command.